KPZ equation from ASEP plus general speed-change drift: Proofs of Proposition , , and in that order

-for any $D\geq0$.
-The first bound is just union bound, so we show the second.
-Since the sum has $\mathrm{O}(N^{101})$-many terms, it suffices to bound each summand.
-In particular, it suffices to show the following, where the first bound is just Chebyshev for $p\geq1$ to be determined:
+The first is union bound, so we show the second.
+Since the sum has $\mathrm{O}(N^{101})$-many terms, it suffices to bound each summand as follows, where the first bound is just Chebyshev for $p\geq1$ to be determined: